top of page

 If your foot feels significantly more sore later in the day or the next day, it is usually a sign that your exercise session was a bit too much.
 Allow your pain to calm down, and then test a lighter session, e.g. do fewer repetitions, reduce the weights, or leave some of the exercises out.

 If you would like help with figuring out your rehab plan and what exercises may be best for you, check out the Plantar Fasciitis rehab plan in the Exakt Health app.
 I've helped to design the app to guide you through the rehab process from the moment your foot becomes painful all the way back to your sport.
-It uses your feedback after each workout and about your pain to help you adjust your exercise intensity to the right level.
+It uses your feedback after each workout to help you adjust your exercise intensity to the right level.

 🎉Get 1 month FREE with Discount Code: MARYKE